In this post are five strategies to help teachers manage multiple classes, keep up with all the paperwork, and maintain an organized classroom.

 1. Give each group a name:

-My hope was that naming them by something other than “Mrs. Jackson’s class and Ms. Aguirre’s class” keeps from the segregation of classes happening.
+My hope was that naming them by something other than “Mrs. Jackson’s class and Ms. Aguirre’s class” would keep from the segregation of classes happening.

 2. Create a spot for each group:

-For example, I have two turn in baskets, two sets of mailboxes for each group.
+For example, I have two turn in baskets and two sets of mailboxes for each group.

 3. Lesson Plan Once, Write out Plans Twice

 I taught math and language arts in my portion of the DL program.
 This meant I taught the same content two times a day.